-In this section, we revisit Kuhn's proof \cite{k} of the convergence of the Weiszfeld's algorithm \cite{w} for solving the Fermat-Torricelli problem (\ref{ft}).
-With some additional ingredients of convex analysis, we are able to provide a more clear picture of Kuhn's proof.
-Throughout this section, we assume that $a_i$ for $i=1,\ldots,m$ are not collinear.
+In this section we revisit Kuhn's proof \cite{k} of the convergence of Weiszfeld's algorithm \cite{w} for solving the Fermat-Torricelli problem (\ref{ft}).
+With some additional ingredients of convex analysis we are able to provide a more clear picture of Kuhn's proof.
+Throughout this section, assume that the points $a_i$ for $i=1,\ldots,m$ are not collinear.